Akis32/GEE_Wildfire_Recovery_App/README.md

 The Wildfire Recovery application enables for furter analysis of user defined Proint Of Interst (POI).
 To asses the wildfire recovery for specific regions:

 - **Step 5:** Define the POI from the custom Drawing Tools.
 Click on "Point" button and draw on the map to specify the POI.
 Click a second time on the "Point" button to reset the point geometry an define a defferent POI.
+Coordinates of POI will appear on screen after the next step.
 - **Step 6:** Click on the "Create timeseries" button
 - **Step 7:** The timeseries results will pop up
     - DNBR timeseries chart for POI
     - NDVI timeseries chart for POI
     - Info for the land cover of POI (for EU)
  - > Click on timeseries to import the source Image on the map and explore SWIR-NIR-Red Band combination
- - > Use the pan icon (small hand icon on the top left) to exit drawing mode an navigate on the map
+ - > Use the pan icon (small hand icon on the top left) to exit drawing mode and navigate on the map
-- **Step 8:** Download the charts from the top right links that pop-up
+ - > Expand the chart from top right icon (on the chart) and use the download CSV option to export the chart CSV file.